jhbrito/SatForest/README.md

 # SatForest
-2Ai - EST IPCA

-LEEC Project
+A prototype application for Land Use/Land Cover classification from stallite images </u>

 Diogo Nunes 13679

+José Henrique Brito

+LEEC Project - 2Ai - EST IPCA

-This code is strongly inspired on zhixuhao's unet repo: https://github.com/zhixuhao/unet
+The neural network model in this work is strongly inspired on zhixuhao's unet repo: https://github.com/zhixuhao/unet

 ##Installation
 Setup a virtual environment